 There is also another study, this time with middle-aged women who were given ginger extracts.

 Researchers noticed that these women showed improved reaction time and working memory.

 These effects may improve the brain’s functions as well as delay or even prevent age-related brain diseases like Alzheimer’s.

-6. Boosts Insulin Sensitivity and Prevents Diabetes
+7. Ginger May Boost Insulin Sensitivity and Prevents Diabetes

 Increasing insulin sensitivity is of the utmost importance, and ginger can help with this.

-7. Ginger Is A Home Remedy For Colds And Flu
+8. Drinking Ginger Tea May Be A Home Remedy For Colds And Flu